ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Lán WàngJī asked, “This is how you want it to be?”

-Wèi WúXiàn smiled, and said, “If we adopt Lán Qíng, I’m afraid that it will cause other young children to be jealous of her.”
+Wèi WúXiàn smiled and said, “If we adopt Lán Qíng, I’m afraid that it will cause other young children to be jealous of her.”

-He carried on, “You know how popular I am among those kids, right?.”
+He carried on, “You know how popular I am among those kids, right?”

-Lán WàngJī smiled, and said, “I know.”
+Lán WàngJī smiled and said, “I know.”

-“In other words, all those kids are our children,” said Wèi WúXiàn, “So, favouring one over others, or treating one differently than the others, will not be a good thing for our little Lán Qíng.
+“In other words, all those kids are our children,” said Wèi WúXiàn.
+“So, favouring one over others, or treating one differently than the others, will not be a good thing for our little Lán Qíng.

 “It’s better for her to be raised in the convent.
 And, from time to time, we can look after her.”